 - Go organic to minimize your exposure to the pesticides and herbicides that affect hormones.

-- Choose grass-fed lean meats to limit intake of the pesticides and herbicides that concentrate in the fatty tissues of livestock fed corn and soybeans.
+- Choose grass-fed lean meats to limit intake of the pesticides and herbicides that concentrate in the fatty tissues of livestock that were fed corn and soybeans.

 - Phase out plastics.
 Derived from petroleum, plastics are known to disrupt hormones.
-Keep them out of your kitchen.
+Keep them out of your home.

 - Get moving.
 Consistent, low-impact exercise stimulates glandular functions and regulates hormones.